 Making your case

 - Identify the problem.
-As an example, a parent might say: “I would like to let my child walk to school but m not comfortable because there are no footpaths or crossings and cars travel too fast.”
+As an example, a parent might say: “I would like to let my child walk to school but I’m not comfortable because there aren’t any footpaths or safe crossings, and the drivers of cars travel too fast.”

 - Identify the solution.
-Following our example, the parent would say: “I would like to see some footpaths installed and slower cars.”
+Following our example, the parent would say: “I would like to see some footpaths installed and a plan to slow down the drivers in their cars.”

 - Identify how to implement the solution.
-Continuing our example, the parent would say: “The council could install traffic calming or lower the speed limit and install footpaths.”
+Continuing our example, the parent would say: “The council could install calming solutions and Raised Priority Crossings, or lower the speed limit and install footpaths.”

 - Provide photos and documents.